Personal Injury Lawyers

 How to know if you have a traumatic brain injury

-You may associate traumatic brain injuries (TBI) with hitting your head and being “knocked out,” but the truth is you don’t have to lose consciousness or even receive a direct blow to the head to have a TBI.
+You may associate traumatic brain injuries (TBI) with hitting your head and being “knocked out,” but the truth is, you don’t have to lose consciousness or even receive a direct blow to the head to have a TBI.
 Most brain injuries are “closed-head injuries,” which means they are caused by some form of blunt trauma to the brain.
 (The other, much less common type is a “penetrating head injury,” which involves an object such as a bullet or piece of metal piercing the skull.)

 Most brain injuries are sustained in slip and fall or trip and fall accidents when the victim falls and hits their head.
 The second-most common cause – and the leading cause of TBI-related hospitalization – is motor vehicle accidents.
 In a car crash, you might hit your head on a window, door, seat, steering wheel, dashboard, or any other part of the vehicle, but again, you don’t actually have to hit your head on anything to damage the brain.
 Any sufficiently violent forward and backward movement of the head can cause the brain to strike the inside of the skull and become bruised.